AntonBadaev/Rust_Server_Automated_Wipe_Script/README.md

+This script tested only on Ubuntu 22.04.

-The script proceeds as follows:
+The script proceeds as follows for Linux systems:

 1. Stops the Rust server service
 2. Starts an update for the server